Kundros/RegeXer/README.md

 ### Debugger window

+Debugger window can be opened by clicking at the gray debug button, at bottom of main page.
+This action will open window, in which you can see and browse history of match.

-Debugger window consists of:
+**Debugger window consists of:**
-* Slider for manipulating with matching history.
+* Slider used to browse match history.
-* Editable current history/slider position/value.
+* Editable position/value of history/slider.
-* Action buttons for quick slider manipulation, and it's corresponding history.
+* Action buttons for quick slider manipulation, and it's history.
 * Editable Auto-play speed.
 * Parsed regular expression text with highlighting.
-* Matching string text with highlighting.
+* Matching string text with position highlighting.

 <p align="center">
     <img src="./images/showcase_usage2.gif" alt="app window">